elistoj/react-modal-component/README.md

 You can install the package using npm or yarn:

-npm install react-modal-component-eli-ca
+npm install react-modal-component-eli

 # or via yarn:
-yarn add react-modal-component-eli-ca
+yarn add react-modal-component-eli

 Description